 (iv) will result in the generation of an audit report affirming that Processor’s data security controls achieve prevailing industry standards (e.g., a SOC1, SOC2 or similar report).

-6.2 Processor shall provide responsive and detailed information to Controller’s requests for information (including any requests by Controller under instruction from Data Subjects), which may include responses to relevant information security and audit questionnaires.
+6.2 Processor shall provide responses to Controller’s reasonable requests for information (including any requests by Controller under instruction from Data Subjects), which may include responses to relevant information security and audit questionnaires.

 6.3 At Controller’s written request, Processor will provide Controller with a confidential summary of the Report (“Summary Report”) so that Controller can reasonably verify Processor’s compliance with the security and audit obligations under this Exhibit.
 The Summary Report will constitute Processor’s Confidential Information under the confidentiality provisions of the Agreement.

-6.4 In the event that Sections 6.1 and 6.2 are not sufficient to respond to a Supervisor under GDPR, or as otherwise expressly required by Applicable Data Protection Laws, Processor shall allow for and contribute to audits, including inspections, conducted by Controller or a third party mutually agreed by Processor and Controller, at Controller’s sole and exclusive cost and expense, solely for the purposes of validating Processor’s compliance with Applicable Data Protection Laws.
+6.4 In the event that Sections 6.1 and 6.2 are not sufficient to respond to a Supervisory Authority under GDPR, or as otherwise expressly required by Applicable Data Protection Laws, and upon reasonable advance written notice of not less than thirty (30) days, Processor shall allow for and contribute to audits, including inspections, conducted by Controller or a third party mutually agreed by Processor and Controller, at Controller’s sole and exclusive cost and expense, solely for the purposes of validating Processor’s compliance with Applicable Data Protection Laws.
+Such audits shall: (a) be limited to once per twelve (12) month period, unless required by Applicable Data Protection Laws; (b) not unreasonably interfere with Processor’s business operations; (c) be conducted during normal business hours; and (d) be subject to reasonable confidentiality obligations and Processor’s security and access policies.

 7.1 Controller acknowledges that Processor and its Sub-processors may maintain data processing operations in counties that are outside of the EEA, the United Kingdom, and Switzerland.
 As such, both Processor and its Sub-processors may Process Personal Data outside of the EEA, the United Kingdom, and Switzerland.
 This will apply even where Controller has agreed with Processor to host Personal Data in the EEA, United Kingdom, and/or Switzerland if such Processing is necessary to provide support-related or other services requested by Controller.